tomalaforge/angular-challenges/docs/src/content/docs/guides/checkout-answer.md

 ![PR code modal](../../../assets/PR-code-btn-modal.png)

 :::note
-If the command doesn't work or fails, Github CLI will guide you through the process.
+If the command doesn't work or fails, GitHub CLI will guide you through the process.
 :::

 🔥 You can now navigate through the solution locally and serve it to test it. 🔥